maselash/Credipple-Data-Analytics-Insights-and-Reporting-/README.md

 # Credipple-Data-Analytics-Insights-and-Reporting-
-This project was part of a data analytics competition, where the goal was to use historical campaign data to build a digital strategy that enhances brand awareness, digital presence, and customer acquisition for AEX, which is a South African platform enabling ordinary people to invest in startups.
+This project was part of a data analytics competitin.
+The goal was to use historical campaign data to build a digital strategy that enhances brand awareness, digital presence, and customer acquisition for AEX.

+AEXis a South African platform enabling ordinary people to invest in startups.
-I analyzed campaign data, identified key patterns, and developed data-driven recommendations to optimize both organic and paid media strategies.
+I analyzed campaign data, identified key patterns, and gave recommendations to optimize both organic and paid media strategies.
 My work earned 1st place in the competition.

-**Business Objectives**

 **The project focused on three key goals:**